How to Grow your Instagram Engagement in 2021

 A hashtag on Instagram is an identifier for the algorithm.
 It gives context to your posts and helps the algorithm understand who to show your posts to.

-Take some time to think through the type of post you are sharing and who the ideal audience is.
+Take some time to think through the type of Instagram post you are sharing and who the ideal audience is.

 Also, consider what hashtags link to your audience’s interests and try to shape your content to match.
+A branded hashtag may also work if your company has enough brand recognition in your niche.

 This might seem like a lot of work, but an hour spent on a hashtag strategy can help target your audience much more directly.